tellor-io/layer/daemons/readme.md

     // A string of json that encodes the configuration for resolving the price
     // of this market on various exchanges.
     ExchangeConfigJson string
+    // Query data is the market pair represention in layer QueryData string
 }
 ```

-Note: Price Daemon is enabled by default to disable set `--price-daemon-enabled=false`
+**Note:** Price Daemon is enabled by default; to disable set `--price-daemon-enabled=false`
-TODO: Add mapping of queryData to Id
+A price is valid by default up to 30 seconds; to change this to a different default edit the `constants.MaxPriceAge`

+**Also:** Config files are written to homedir/.layer/config/.
+To change/add exchange details or market pairs edit the files `pricefeed_exchange_config.toml` or `market_params.toml` respectively.

+### Median Server

+Median server was added for a way to query median values that were from an endpoint or cli.
+See usage [here](../x/oracle/client/cli/query_all_get_median.go).
+All median values or median value given query data using the following commands respectively.
+`layerd query oracle get-all-median-values`
+`layerd query oracle get-median-value <querydata>`